oggydeep/Titanic/README.md

-# 🚢 Titanic Data Analysis using Python
+# 🚢 Titanic Data Analysis

 ## 📌 Project Overview

-This project focuses on analyzing the Titanic dataset using Python.
-The objective was to perform data exploration, data cleaning, and data visualization to gain meaningful insights from the dataset.
+This project analyzes the Titanic dataset using Python to perform data exploration, preprocessing, and visualization.
+The objective was to understand the dataset, clean missing data, and derive meaningful insights through exploratory data analysis.

 ---

-## 🎯 Task Objectives
+## 🎯 Objectives

-* Analyze a given CSV dataset.
+* Analyze a CSV dataset.
-* Perform basic data exploration and preprocessing.
+* Perform data exploration and preprocessing.
-* Create and present 3 meaningful visualizations with insights.
+* Create meaningful visualizations.
+* Extract insights from the data.

 ---

 ## 📂 Dataset

-**Dataset Used:** Titanic.csv
+**Dataset:** Titanic.csv

-The Titanic dataset contains passenger information such as age, gender, passenger class, fare, and survival status.
+The dataset contains passenger information including demographic details, ticket information, passenger class, and survival status.

 ---

-## 🛠️ Tools & Technologies Used
+## 🛠️ Technologies Used

 * Python
 * Pandas